Advanced Certificate Student Handbook

 The Library

+The Library serves the purpose of theological training at the European Theological Seminary (ETS).
 A collection of theological textbooks, reference works, treatises, and magazines, is available for students in both German and English.
-Library materials are kept in the library, Reading Room, and 1st level classroom.
+Library materials are kept in the Library, Reading Room, and 1st level classroom.

 Fees and Fines